Norman Petty Recording Studio

 & The Norman and Vi Petty Rock & Roll Museum

-Be advised that all museums in New Mexico have been ordered to close.
-Tours at the Norman Petty 7th Street Studio are discontinued until further notice.
+Due to the Public Health Order by the State of New Mexico in regards to the COVID-19 virus, tours at the Norman Petty 7th Street Studio are discontinued until further notice.

 Musical greats such as Roy Orbison and Buddy Holly helped put Clovis on the rock and roll map, creating the “Clovis Sound” at the Norman Petty Studios.